fe-moldark/fe_dev/winconditions.markdown

 permalink: /code/winconditions
 ---

-# How Win Conditions works
+# How Win Conditions work

 <span style="text-decoration: underline">So far I have programmed 5 different ways to win a level:</span>